Infi-Knight/dashboard_demo/README.md

 - `icons`: svg icons with their fill color set to `currentColor`
 - `store`: contains Jotai atoms for app's state management
 - `images.d.ts`: see last heading below
-## Design changes

-- Table based layout was looking cluttered on 1024px viewport, so I took the liberty to not show a table based layout below 1280px viewport size

 ## What more could be done